 Alumni Ventures Fund

 The Alumni Ventures Fund offers graduates of our international Young Leaders Access Program a unique opportunity to turn their vision plans into concrete community-based projects with a start-up grant of up to $5,000 and a year of professional mentorship.
-With 13 recipients since the Fund’s founding in 2009, AVF has helped young leaders achieve their personal goals of being changemakers in their communities.
+With 17 recipients and more than $61,000 granted since the Fund’s founding in 2009, AVF has helped young leaders achieve their personal goals of being changemakers in their communities.
 Here they are!

 Italo Alves, Brazil (2018)